me-yutakun/AESRLib/README.md

   - [4.0 LICENSE](#40-license)

 ## **1.0 Changelog** ##
-> What's new in **v1.0** (v1.0) than **v1.0b0** (v1.0-beta)
+> What's new in **v1.1** (v1.1) than **v1.0** (v1.0)

-* Additions: Version compatibility, password validations and retries, error handling, minor casting and snake case fixes.
-* Removals: nTry method for multiple attempts check.
+* Fixes (minor): Converted the ValueError for wrong password alert into a log message.

 ## **2.0 Usage** ##
 To install and use it follow below steps as per convenience.

 ### 2.1 **Installation** ###
-To download it, either fork this github repo or simply use Pypi via pip in a python3 supported environment.
-If you don't have python in your system, download from python official site (https://www.python.org/downloads)
+* To download, simply use pip to download it from pypi in a python3 supported environment.
+If you don't have python in your system, download it from python official site (https://www.python.org/downloads)
 ```
 pip install AESRLib
 ```
+* To contribute, fork the git repo and proceed (https://github.com/me-yutakun/AESRLib)
 #### 2.1.1 Pre-requisities ####
 python>=3.10, pycryptodome